US Forex Brokers

 Christopher Lewis is a professional trader and author specialized in Forex and Crypto trading.

-, | Updated: September 1, 2025
+, | Updated:

-Below is a list of the best Forex brokers regulated in the United States:
+Below is a list of the best forex brokers regulated in the United States:

-Top 5 Forex Brokers in the US
+Top 6 Forex Brokers in the US

 Brokers Compared by Spread

-FX Brokers Deposit Method Comparison
+FX Broker Deposit Method Comparison

 Brand Minimum deposit

-Plus500 US Not Available $100 (debit cards), $200 (wire transfers)
+Plus500 US Not Available $75

 eToro Available $50 or $100 based on country ($10 for the UK)